All nodes are important, but they have different technical requirements and legal implications.

 The so called "exit policy" of the relay decides if it is a relay allowing clients to exit or not.

 A non-exit relay does not allow exiting in its exit policy.

 The exit relay is the final relay in a Tor circuit, the one that sends traffic out to its destination.

 The services Tor clients are connecting to (website, chat service, email provider, etc) will see the IP address of the exit relay instead of the real IP address of the Tor user.

 Exit relays have the greatest legal exposure and liability of all the relays.

 For example, if a user downloads copyrighted material while using your exit relay, you, the operator may receive a DMCA notice.

 Any abuse complaints about the exit will go directly to you (via your hoster, depending on the WHOIS records).

-Generally, most complaints can be handled pretty easily through template letters, which we'll discuss more in legal considerations section.
+Generally, most complaints can be handled pretty easily through template letters, which we'll discuss further in the legal considerations section.